jonathan-portillo/todo-frontend/README.md

 7. Have fun!

 ## Status

+- Planning on updating a few functions of the app to allow for better user interactivity.
+Want to ensure there is validation when signing in, some type of way to ensure that information submitted was wrong or succesful.
 - Fully deployed looking to see if there are any leftover bugs
 - No longer using local host now running API end points to run Task Note.
 - Fixed a bug with editing multiple titles at the same time, you can now only edit one title at a time.